searchspring-implementations/.github/profile/README.md

 Repositories in this organization are supported by Searchspring and are configured to use a Github action to handle the testing, bundling and deploying of the Snap code.

+These repositories can also be viewed via the [Snapp Explorer](https://searchspring.github.io/snapp-explorer/).

 ## Directory Structure
 Directory structures may vary from project to project, but should generally follow the structure below.